greg-zometa/me/src/content/blog/comptia/a-plus/networking/internet-connections.md

 Some benefits of LANs include:

-- **Resource sharing** -- Resource sharing is one of the most important reasons for setting up any network.
+- **Resource sharing** —Resource sharing is one of the most important reasons for setting up any network.
 As more devices connect to each other, they can share more files, data and software among each other.
-- **Secure data storage** -- Network data is stored in a centralized location that all connected devices can access.
+- **Secure data storage** —Network data is stored in a centralized location that all connected devices can access.
   Devices must receive permission to access the network, preventing unauthorized users from retrieving sensitive information.
-- **Fast communication** -- Ethernet cables provide fast, reliable data transmission speeds, which increase the rate of communication between devices.
+- **Fast communication** —Ethernet cables provide fast, reliable data transmission speeds, which increase the rate of communication between devices.
-- **Seamless communication** -- Any authorized user can communicate with another on the same network.
+- **Seamless communication** —Any authorized user can communicate with another on the same network.

 LANs support home offices and corporate network environments, among others.
 Users in personal home offices can connect their devices and transfer data between each device with little error.
 Employees in company offices can quickly